cybnity/domain-risk-mgt/docs/design-view/README.md

 The space presents the design view of the developed components.

 # DESIGN VIEW
-Several structural patterns are supporting the risk management domain and are reusable for coding of software elements (e.g aggregate, value objects):
+Several structural patterns are supporting the risk management domain and are reusable for coding of software elements (e.g aggregate, value objects).
-- [Risk management framework](risk-management-framework.md): NIST Risk Management Framework (RMF) supported

 ## STRUCTURE MODELS
 Presentation of the design view of the `org.cybnity.riskmanagement` main project's artifacts package.